 Natural experiments are an alternative to field and laboratory experiments.
 For the purposes of our discussion, we define natural experiments as historical episodes that provide observable, quasi-random variation in treatment subject to a plausible identifying assumption.
-The "natural" in natural experiments indicates that a researcher did not consciously design the episode to be analyzed, but researchers can nevertheless use it to learn about causal relationships.
+The "natural" in natural experiments indicates a researcher did not consciously design the episode to be analyzed, but can nevertheless use it to learn about causal relationships.
 The episode under consideration can be a policy intervention carried out by policy makers (e.g., changes in the tax law), historical episodes that go beyond simple policy measures (e.g., the fall of Communism), or a so-called "natural natural" experiment that arises from natural circumstances (rainfall, earth quakes, etc.).
+Maybe the most widely exploited natural experiment in the macroeconomics literature is the German separation in 1949 and subsequent reunification in 1989.
+This episode split a homogeneous population into two parts that lived under vastly different economic and political systems with minimal contact between them, only to be reunited 40 years later.
+Importantly, one can argue this split was exogenous to preferences, economic conditions, and other factors that would directly predict different economic outcomes after reunification.
+Thus, the assignment of an individual to East or West Germany at the date of separation can be considered random, as in a field experiment.
+At the same time, vast micro and macro data are available to analyze the episode.
+Fuchs-Schündeln and Schündeln (2005) first used this experiment to study the self-selection into occupations according to risk aversion and its effect on precautionary savings.
+Later applications have studied diverse subjects ranging from endogenous preferences for economic policies (Alesina and Fuchs-Schündeln, 2007) and the importance of market access (Redding and Sturm, 2008) to the economic impact of social ties (Burchardi and Hassan, 2013).

 Whereas the main task of a researcher carrying out a laboratory or field experiment lies in designing it in a way that allows causal inference, the main task of a researcher analyzing a natural experiment lies in arguing that in fact the historical episode under consideration resembles an experiment, and in dealing with weaknesses of the ex-post experimental setup that one would have avoided a priori in a designed experiment.

-To show that the episode under consideration resembles an experiment, identifying valid treatment and control groups, that is, arguing that the treatment is in fact randomly assigned, is crucial.
-Establishing such quasi-random treatment involves showing that two groups are comparable along all relevant dimensions for the outcome variable except the one involving the treatment.
+To show the episode under consideration resembles an experiment, identifying valid treatment and control groups, that is, arguing the treatment is in fact randomly assigned, is crucial.
+Establishing such quasi-random treatment requires showing that two groups are comparable along all dimensions relevant for the outcome variable except the one involving the treatment.
 The methods used to do this are often adapted from the micro-econometric literature on field and laboratory experiments.